About Brianna C. Walsh

 Art is a universal language, and people from all over the world are able to be brought together by a single conceptualized message.
 I constantly see new ideas I would have never thought of before.

 Up until recently, I discovered I had a new passion for a separate art form; sculpting.
 Most of my time is usually used sculpting/creating dinosaurs or other creatures.
-It's fun to try seemingly impossible things.
 The biggest project I've ever tackled was a life-sized 23 foot long indoraptor (Jurassic World: Fallen Kingdom).
-I plan to have it finished in the summer of 2023.
+Which is planned to be completely finished by Halloween 2023.